jaykhan-dev/jkvp/docs/blog/blockchain/README.md

 ## What is a Blockchain?

 A Blockchain is a **distributed digital ledger**.
-Individual blocks contain information about a Bitcoin transaction.
+Individual blocks contain information about a crypto transaction.
 These blocks are then added one at a time and they cannot be changed in any way.
-In other words, a blockchain is immutable when it comes to it's ledger history.
+In other words, a blockchain is immutable when it comes to the ledger history.
 Since the blockchain is public knowledge, anyone can see the transactions since the beginning of the blockchain, also know as the [genesis block](https://en.bitcoin.it/wiki/Genesis_block)

 From the main man, Satoshi: